CottageLabs/coar-notifications/README.md

 $notification = new OutboundCOARNotification($actor, $object, $context, $target);
 ```

-This constitutions an almost fully formed COAR Notification, only this left is to call one of the following:
+Put together constitutes an almost fully formed COAR Notification, only thing left is to call one of the following:

 `$notification->announceEndorsement();`